What model companionship can say about the Continuum problem: Abstract

 \section{Abstract}

 We present recent results on the model companions of set theory, placing them in the context of a current debate in the philosophy of mathematics.
 We start by describing the dependence of the notion of model companionship on the signature, and then we analyze this dependence in the specific case of set theory.
 We argue that the most natural model companions of set theory describe (as the signature in which we axiomatize set theory varies) theories of $H_{\kappa^+}$, as $\kappa$ ranges among the infinite cardinals.
-We also single out $2^{\aleph_0}=\aleph_2$ as the unique solution of the Continuum problem which can (and does) belong to some model companion of set theory (enriched with large cardinal axioms).
+We also single out $2^{\aleph_0}=\aleph_2$ as the unique solution of the continuum problem which can (and does) belong to some model companion of set theory (enriched with large cardinal axioms).
+While doing so we bring to light that set theory enriched by large cardinal axioms in the range of supercompactness has as its model companion (with respect to its first order axiomatization in certain natural signatures) the theory of $H_{\aleph_2}$ as given by a strong form of Woodin's axiom $(*)$ (which holds assuming $\bool{MM}^{++}$).
 Finally this model-theoretic approach to set-theoretic validities is explained and justified in terms of a form of maximality inspired by Hilbert's axiom of completeness.